No State License Required

 Exam Application$100

-Electricians in New York earn less than the national average.
+Electricians in New York earn a median salary of $81,240, which is less than the national average.
 Data from BLS OEWS May 2024.
+Once licensed, electricians in New York handle projects with real cost variation by region — see electrical project costs in New York.

 25th Percentile